 Field experiences are planned in the introductory and intermediate and advance education courses.
-Student teaching culminates the experience in the last semester of a student's program.
+Clinical experience culminates the experience in the last semester of a candidate's program.

 |Summary of Field Experiences||Contact Hours|